 You can start in Grand Junction and head west to Fruita.
 From Fruita, take CO 139 over Douglas Pass north past Rangely to Dinosaur.
 Then proceed west to Utah and circle back.

-Recreation on Dinosaur Diamond Byway
+Activities on Dinosaur Diamond Byway

 This scenic byway offers breathtaking geological formations and amazing spectacles of dinosaur remains both in excavation sites and those that have already been preserved in museums.
-Some key places of interest to visit are the Dinosaur Journey Museum in the city of Fruita, which will surely create wonders as you see how prehistoric bones are being discovered.
-The Museum of Western Colorado, also found in Fruita, is where dug up bones are being preserved and displayed for posterity.

-The Canyon Pintado National Historic District located just south of Rangely, where about 50 archaeological sites, 7 of which (along Highway 139) have been marked, can be found.
+Archaeological Sites – The Canyon Pintado National Historic District located just south of Rangely, where about 50 archaeological sites, 7 of which (along Highway 139) have been marked, can be found.
 It features petroglyphs and pictographs that have been carved on sandstone walls by prehistoric people who inhabited the area for about 11000 years.

 The Colorado National Monument in Grand Junction also features petroglyphs and pictographs, which were drawn on some of the densest rocks one could ever see.
 These rock arts have been in existence for more than 1000 years already.
 North in Dinosaur and Eastern Utah, visit the Dinosaur National Monument.

-The byway is most enjoyable from spring through fall, as some roads are impassable during winter.
+Outdoor Recreation – The byway is most enjoyable from spring through fall, as some roads are impassable during winter.
 Outdoor activities that can be enjoyed along the way are biking, hiking, and some river activities like rafting and fishing, through the nearby Colorado River in Grand Junction or Fruita’s Highline Lake.

 Season: Year round